Solar Energy Advantages And Disadvantages

-To address these challenges, researchers and engineers are working to develop new and more efficient solar technologies that can generate more energy per unit of land.
+To address these challenges, researchers and engineers are developing new and more efficient solar technologies that can generate more energy per unit of land.
 For example, some researchers are developing new types of solar panels that can be integrated into buildings, reducing the need for dedicated land for energy production.

-Others are working on new energy storage systems that can store energy for longer periods, reducing the overall land use requirement for solar energy systems.
+Others are working on new energy storage systems that can store energy for longer, reducing the land-use requirement for solar energy systems.
 However, these efforts are still in the early stages, and it will likely be several years before these technologies become widely available.